lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 If the output of your command or code makes what you just typed disappear from view, scroll back up so learners can see it again.

-If your current practice involves copying and pasting code from your lesson material, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the learners to copy and paste text from the resources provided.
+Do not ask your learners to copy and past code or commands from your lesson material, this has a danger of going too fast, without you explaining the thought process behind the code.
-In the end, not using copy-paste as instructor and learner will work better, as it avoids going too fast without explaining the thought process behind the code.
+If your current practice involves copying and pasting, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the learners to copy and paste text from the resources provided.

 ## Tip 2.
 Mirror your learner's environment.